Behnam

 Behnam (بهنام) is an Iranian / Persian masculine given name or family name, which translates as "distinguished, honorable, reputable, or acclaimed".

 The name is composed of two parts: bih (به, meaning "good" or "best") and nâm (نام, meaning "name or reputation").

+The given name and surname is also found with Assyrian people, from the name of the Christian martyr Mar Behnam.
+There exists a famous monastery of Saint Behnam in north Iraq.
+It is also a Hebrew translation of "Shem Tov" meaning "noble" in Hebrew.